gvwilson/sensibleadventures/cloudherd/cloudherd.md

 grazing on the mountain peaks in the distance were the most exciting things in Noxy's world.

-As Noxy started to slide her bag off her shoulder, Sensy grabbed her.
+As Noxy pulled her bag off her shoulder, Sensy grabbed her arm.
 "Look!"  she hissed, pointing into the trees.

-For a moment all Noxy saw was branches.
+At first all Noxy saw was branches.
 Then a pair of dark eyes blinked, and her mouth went dry.
+Black fur framed a round face with heavy brows and a gray muzzle.
+The troll blinked again and pulled a branch aside with one long, hairy arm.

-She and Sensy backed up one slow step at a time.
+Noxy and Sensy took a step back, then another.
 A sudden rustling behind them made them freeze.
-Holding her breath, Noxy looked over her shoulder.
+With her breath caught in her throat, Noxy looked over her shoulder.
 A second troll hung by one hand from a branch behind them, blocking their escape.

-"Wh-what are they doing?"
+"Wh-what are they doing here?"
 Sensy whispered loudly.
-"What are they doing *here*?"

 "Shush!"
-Noxy squeezed her friend's arm.
+Noxy said.
 "Just... don't... move."

+Branches rustled overhead.
+Two--- three--- four trolls swung by, except no, the fourth didn't swing by.
+It stopped and looked down at them.
+Its fur was shot through with gray, and even from five strides below it Noxy could see the long red scar that ran up the length of its left leg.

+Something twinged in the back of her head like the start of a headache.
+She felt dizzy, and for a moment it was as if *she* was in the tree looking down at herself.

+A sudden roar broke the moment.
+The troll hooted and vanished into the forest.
+Noxy and Sensy each let out a long shaky breath---

+---and screamed as a tiger burst out of the trees half a dozen strides in front of them.
+His fur was yellow-brown with dark brown stripes, not orange and black like the picture in the book that three generations of village children had passed around.
+A pair of golden earrings hung from his left ear, and his tail twitched slightly as he looked at them, as if their presence reminded him that he had not yet eaten lunch.

+"Are you all right?" he rumbled.

+"Wh-what?"
+Noxy stammered.

+"Are... you... all... right?" the tiger repeated impatiently.
+"Did those blasted chimpanzees harm you at all?"

+"No, they---I mean, we're all right.
+We're fine, thank you very much.
+Ouch, Sensy, you're going to break my fingers!"
+Noxy pulled her hand free from her friend's terrified grip.

+"Pilots be praised," he rumbled, settling onto his haunches.
+"Now, if I may ask a favor, I am looking for the village of Stale Leftovers.
+Would you be so kind as to direct me?"
+His ear twitched at the sound of a distant hoot.
+"Or if perchance you are going that way yourselves, I would be honored to accompany you.
+Those creatures are unlikely to try another attack if you have a protector."

+Noxy hitched her bag up on her shoulder.
+"They didn't attack us.
+We---I mean, the village has an arrangement.
+With the trolls.
+We don't go too far into the forest, and they don't come near the village except for when they want to trade, and they leave some stones down by the fish pond to tell us when they want to do that, and---" She stopped herself and took a deep breath.
+"I'm sorry.
+Who are you?"

+"I am Kulbinder of Thind," the tiger said, rising to all fours.
+"And if you will forgive my impatience, my need is rather pressing.
+My companions are in dire need of rescue, and it may already be too late.
+I need to reach Stale Leftovers *now*."

+Noxy shot a look at Sensy.
+Her friend shook her head slightly and mouthed "no".
+That was enough to make up Noxy's mind.

+"It's this way," she said, pointing down the path.
+"We're both from there, and we'd be happy to show you the way."